TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/06-Module_1-Lecture 5-What are we trying to measure.md

 ![planck_radiation_formula](..\fig\Lec_5\planck_radiation_formula.JPG)

-In this slide, we show three examples of Planck's radiation law in practice.
+In this lecture, we show three examples of Planck's radiation law in practice.

 - The first example is for the sun, whose surface temperature is taken to be 5,950K.
 - The second is for the earth, which has a temperature of approximately 300K.